cambridge-collection/dl-loading-ui/README.md

 Once this data is edited it triggers processing, see https://github.com/cambridge-collection/data-lambda-transform which has details on how the data is processed.

+## Want to just start the content loader on a folder of data?
+If you are new to the content loader, start by using the sample data set instead of using data ina s3 bucket.
+You can run the following commands to bring in the sample data, and run the client:

+    git submodule init

+You should see some sample data in the directory `docker/dl-data-samples/source-data`

+Then you can build the client and run it using the commands:

+    mvn clean package

+This should produce a target directory with a war file in.

+Then you can run the command:

+    docker-compose  --env-file example.env --file docker-compose-sample-data.yml up

+and the content loader should start on http://localhost:8081 and you will need to log in using the following:

+    username: test-all
+    password: password

+This is set in the file `docker/dl-loading-db/resources/example_user_data.sql` and can be changed through the user management section.

-## Running
+## Running with S3 buckets

 1. Build the project:

         $ mvn clean package

-2. Copy the example.env file and customise.
+2. Copy the `example.env` file and customise by adding specific s3 bucket details and access keys.

 3. Run using the command:

-  `docker-compose --env-file <your_.env_file> up`
+       docker-compose --env-file <your_.env_file> up

 alternatively you can enable hot reloading (for html) using the command:

   `docker-compose --file docker-compose-hot.yml --env-file <your_.env_file> up`

-5. The application will start an HTTP server listening on http://localhost:8081. (or an alternative port if config was changed)
+4. The application will start an HTTP server listening on http://localhost:8081. (or an alternative port if config was changed)

 NOTE: It currently takes AGES for the servers to start.
 This is when SSL is enabled.
 Needs investigating.
 Be prepared when deploying to staging/dev.